bradcerasani/bradcerasani.me/entries/Creative-Styling-of-Visited-Links.md

 First, we'll create a link and give it some styling.

 *I'm using SCSS/Sass instead of vanilla CSS.
-If you want to learn Sass, [start here](http://sass-lang.com/guide).*
+If you are unfamiliar with Sass, [start here](http://sass-lang.com/guide).*

 ```html
 <a href="#!" class="demo">AWESOME</a>